yetanotherco/yet-another-bridge/docs/contracts/deploy.md

    MM_ZKSYNC_WALLET = Public address of the Market Maker in ZKSync
    ```

-2. We deploy the contract, and connect it to our Ethereum smart contract.
+2. We deploy the contract, and connect it to our Ethereum Payment Registry.

 ### First alternative: automatic deploy and connect of Escrow and Payment Registry